 - BlueHost – If you can’t afford BigScoots just yet, BlueHost is a decent option for getting started.
 Just try and make enough money to get off their platform before the 1-2 year mark.
 They’re helpful but often times the wait times for customer chat are around 30-40 minutes which isn’t helpful if your site goes offline.

 - Sumo – Sumo is a suite of marketing tools that help you grow your email list and get social shares.

 - AppSumo – AppSumo is my vice as an entrepreneur.
-I’m not a big fan of monthly fees and their whole business model is getting you LIFETIME access to some of the best up and coming software’s for business.
+I’m not a big fan of monthly fees and their whole business model is getting you LIFETIME access to some of the best up and coming software for business.

 - MailChimp – the best option for beginners and those just getting started

 - ConvertKit – a great next step up for Bloggers and online entrepreneurs.
 I actually just signed up with them and am LOVING the platform so far.
 More to come!

 - ActiveCampaign – another one that gets incredible reviews but also comes with a price tag higher than “free”

 - Entrepreneur Alliance – SUCH a great group of guys behind this one.
 They put out weekly trainings around marketing, Facebook ads, building funnels, successfully sending cold emails, and much more. $1 Trial to get started and just $29 a month after that – can’t beat it!

 - Fizzle – This was where I started.
 The folks at Fizzle run a free 5-week trial for their site.
 They have courses around podcasting, blogging, building an email list, productivity and sooo much more.
 Plus they run Fizzle Fridays where one member of their team jumps on a call with Fizzle members and answers any questions you have.
 It’s limited to just 25 people each week so it’s realllly personal help you’re getting.
 Can’t recommend them enough!